wololowarrior/tictactoe/README.md

 ### 4. Play!
 1. Enter server details (default: `127.0.0.1:7350`)
+2. Enter Username, this will be attached to the device ID
+3. Choose the game mode, timed or classic.
-2. Enter a device ID (any unique string)
+4. Enter a device ID (any unique string)
-3. Click "Connect"
+5. Click "Connect"
-4. Wait for matchmaking (need 2 players)
+6. Wait for matchmaking (need 2 players)
-5. Click cells to make moves!
+7. Click cells to make moves!

 ## 🎯 How to Play